 In order to safeguard our success in the long term, we combined our Group-wide technology and innovation activities in a new Board department (Technology and Innovation) as of January 1, 2017.
-We also established Group Development, a new operating segment that will actively manage, and enhance the value of, selected equity investments of the Group. ■ The planning for the coming years, and thus the statements made in the following forecast, already take this new Group structure into account.
+We also established Group Development, a new operating segment that will actively manage, and enhance the value of, selected equity investments of the made in the following forecast, already take this new Group structure into account.